 The challenge in reporting the variation margining of bilaterally-cleared repo is that it is usually not implemented by means of a modification of the amount of cash or collateral of the transaction or transactions for which margin is being called.
-Instead, with the exception of tri-party repos and structured transactions that the parties have expressly agreed to margin separately from the rest of their repos (see the next paragraph), the variation margin on repo not cleared by a CCP is calculated against the net exposure of the whole portfolio of repos under the same master agreement.
-In other words, a single variation margin is made against the portfolio.
-Given that it applies to multiple repos, such a single variation margin is distinct from the cash owing in each individual repo and the securities being used to collateralize each individual repo.
+Instead, with the exception of triparty repos (except those managed by JP Morgan) and structured transactions that the parties have expressly agreed to margin separately from the rest of their repos (see the next paragraph), the variation margin on repo not cleared by a CCP is almost always calculated against the net exposure of the whole portfolio of repos under the same master agreement.
+In other words, a single variation margin is made against the portfolio.112 Given that it applies to multiple repos, such a single variation margin is distinct from the cash owing in each individual repo (Repurchase Price) and the securities being used to collateralize each individual repo (Purchased Securities).
 It is therefore recommended that variation margin in this case should be reported in a special COLU report on each day that there is a change to the value and/or composition of outstanding balances of variation margin.
-The COLU report should be linked to the repos to which the variation margin applies by: